3 Best Scuba Diving Boots (For All Dive Scenarios)

 Requires break-in period to mold to your foot

-I haven't persoanlly used these boots, but the Bare 7mm Ultrawarmth seem like the pick for cold water divers.
+I haven't personally used these boots, but the Bare Ultrawarmth 7mm seem like the pick for cold water divers.

-They have an Omnired Infrared Technology that uses13 thermo-reactive minerals in the lining to reflect body heat back to your feet.
+They have an Omnired Infrared Technology that uses thermo-reactive minerals to reflect body heat back to your feet.

-The ankle is reinfornced with Elastek full-stretch neoprene making them easier to get on than most 7mm boots.
+The ankle is reinforced with Elastek full-stretch neoprene making them easier to get on than most 7mm boots.

 Pros